oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-opsawg-isis-topology.md

 # Use of IETF-Topology for Representing an IP/MPLS network domain

-IP/MPLS Networks can contain multiple domain IGP domains.
+IP/MPLS networks can contain multiple domain IGP domains.
 We can define an IGP domain as the collection of nodes and links that participate in the same IGP process.
 The topology information of a domain can be structured according to ietf-network-topology data model {{!RFC8345}}.
-For example, if BGP-LS is used to collect the information, the nodes and links that are announced with the same combination of AS number / domain ID are considered to belong to the same domain.
+For example, if BGP-LS {{?RFC9552}} is used to collect the information, the nodes and links that are announced with the same combination of AS number / domain ID are considered to belong to the same domain.

-If a node and/or layer termination point  participates in more than one IGP it will be present in multiple IGP domain networks.
+If a node and/or layer termination point participates in more than one IGP, it will be present in multiple IGP domain networks.
+As the basic components from {{!RFC8345}} (node, links, termination points), it is therefore possible to joint the different different IGP topologies from a digital map point of view.
 The ietf-network instance MUST include the following properties to indicate it is a domain running an IGP instance:

 A network-id that uniquely identifies such domain in the network.
 The "network-types" property should include the l3t:l3-unicast-topology, to indicate it is a network in which the nodes are capable of forwarding unicast packet.
 Also, this draft proposed to add a new property, "isis-topology", to indicate the topology being represented is running the IS-IS IGP process.

-Also, should the topology include information such as bandwidth, delay information or color, it must include tet:te-topology.
+Also, should the topology include information such as bandwidth, delay information or color, it must include the "YANG Data Model for Traffic Engineering" {{!RFC8795}} te-topology YANG data model.
 To include delay and bandwdith performance measurements , MUST include tet-pkt:te-packet under the previous property The supporting-network property can include the network-id of a base layer-3 network.
 The node property should include the list of nodes as described below.